-As of January 13, 2021, there were no reported plans for pausing U.S. vaccine distribution, despite these cases.
+As of mid-February 2021, there were no reported plans for pausing U.S. vaccine distribution, despite these cases.
 Current U.S. guidelines require vaccine recipients with a history of anaphylaxis to be observed for adverse reactions for 30 minutes after vaccination, while all other persons should be observed for 15 minutes.

 In the United Kingdom, two health care workers with a history of severe allergic reactions were reported to have experienced allergic reactions to the Pfizer vaccine, and neither individual was known to have issues with any of the vaccine’s ingredients.
 Following these cases, UK regulators suggested that “people with a significant history of allergic reactions do not receive this vaccination.”
 U.S. regulators, however, have commented that this prohibitory precaution may be an overreaction to the actual risk.

 As of December 26, 2020, one Boston doctor had experienced an anaphylactic reaction to Moderna’s vaccine and reported dizziness and a racing heartbeat immediately after receiving the vaccine.
 The doctor was permitted to self-administer his EpiPen, which he carries due to a shellfish allergy.
 Moderna’s medical safety team is looking into the matter.

 What Ingredients in the COVID-19 Vaccine Can Cause Allergic Reactions?